bruvellu/terebratalia-wnts/wnt.md

 This variability of Wnt expression compared to the conservation of Frizzled expression may have been important for axial evolution.
 The ability of Wnt proteins to elicit different fate decisions and morphogenetic processes depending on the developmental context put Wnt signaling pathways as key players in generating cellular and tissue diversity in the body patterning of animal [@Guder2006-fu; @Loh2016-pz].
-In an evolutionary context, these combinatorial changes in the ligand--receptor context could provide a modular mechanism which changes the signaling outcomes of cell fates and morphogenetic events.
+In an evolutionary context, these combinatorial changes in the ligand--receptor context could provide a modular mechanism that can change the signaling outcomes of cell fates and morphogenetic events.
-We hypothesize that this evolutionary shuffling of Wnt ligands may be one key mechanism involved in the diversification of the body axis of animals.
+We hypothesize that this evolutionary shuffling of Wnt ligands may be one key mechanism involved in the diversification of the primary body axis in animals.

 <!--A Wnt code means the causality between the signaling output from a specific combination of gene activity with the developmental process it entails.-->
 <!--A Wnt code can be purely functional.-->